Fibroid

 What is a fibroid?

-A fibroid occurs in about 70 percent of women, but causes complaints in about 25 percent.
+A uterine fibroid occurs in about 70 percent of women, but causes complaints in about 25 percent.
 It is thought that growth occurs under the influence of female hormones.
-That is why a fibroid never grows before the first menstruation.
-After menopause, fibroids usually become smaller and the complaints less.
+That is why a uterine fibroid never grows before the first menstruation.
+After menopause, uterine fibroids usually become smaller and the complaints less.

-More often, fibroids develop in women who do not (yet) have children and in women of African descent.
-A fibroid usually does not cause any problems when becoming pregnant or during pregnancy, but can sometimes grow due to hormonal changes during pregnancy.
-After pregnancy, the fibroids often become smaller again.
+More often, uterine fibroids develop in women who do not (yet) have children and in women of African descent.
+A uterine fibroid usually does not cause any problems when becoming pregnant or during pregnancy, but can sometimes grow due to hormonal changes during pregnancy.
+After pregnancy, the uterine fibroids often become smaller again.

 Symptoms